retrocomputacion/retrobbs/readme.md

 __New features__:
  - MSX support
  - *Radio* and *Podcast* plugins by __Emanuele Laface__
- - New CSDb plugin, browse, search and download files from CSDb.dk
+ - New CSDb plugin, browse, search and download files from [CSDb.dk](https://csdb.dk)
+ - New File-hunter plugin, search and download files from [download.file-hunter.com](https://download.file-hunter.com)
  - SID to AY music conversion.
+ - Added *[Turbo56k](docs/turbo56k.md)* v0.8 support (Drawing primitives and query client setup).
  - New &lt;END&gt; TML statement
  - New &lt;FORMAT&gt; TML block instruction
  - Support for RLE compressed Koala Paint images
  - New &lt;PCMPLAY&gt; and &lt;SENDBITMAP&gt; TML tags
  - Added, optional TML scripts for session start and logout.
+ - *Weather* plugin now has a second screen displaying the temperature curve forecast for the next 7 days.
  - Support for non-Turbo56K terminals.
 Including support for
     - CCGMS
     - Novaterm